-Student may drop a course at any time in the term either via MyLTC through your LTC student email account to Itc-records@gotoltc.edu, in person, or in writing via their official LTC email account, and may be eligible for a refund according to the WTCS Refund Policy.
+Student may drop a course at any time in the term either via MyLTC, in person, or in writing via their official LTC email account, and may be eligible for a refund according to the WTCS Refund Policy.
 Students are unable to drop courses by telephone.
 Students who withdraw from a class at the time when more than 60 percent of the class hours had elapsed will receive a grade of WF.
 Prior to that time, the student will receive a grade of W.

-(Note: It is advised that students contact their advisor prior to dropping to discuss potential impact on financial aid, refunds, and other educational impacts).
+Note: It is advised that students contact their program counselor prior to dropping to discuss potential impact on financial aid, refunds, and other educational impacts.